solana-foundation/developer-content/content/courses/native-development/cross-program-invocations.md

   - Describe how to construct and use CPIs
   - Explain how a program provides a signature for a PDA
   - Avoid common pitfalls and troubleshoot common errors associated with CPIs
+description: "How to invoke functions in other Solana programs."
 ---

 ## Summary